 Where host families are to be used to accommodate girls overnight the arrangements must be made through a reputable organisation.
 Local DBS or equivalent checks are to be carried out in all possible cases, and the provisions of KCSIE 2023 Annex D with relation to host families must be complied with at all times.
 Any safety or suitability concerns, however raised, should be addressed immediately.

 4.4.4.
-Trip checklist and post-visit evaluations
+Post-visit evaluations